-10th- 12th grade students must earn a "C-"(70) or higher in each final grade to be eligible for promotion to the next grade.
+10th- 12th grade students must earn a "C- "(70) or higher in each final grade to be eligible for promotion to the next grade.

-9th grade only: (67) or higher for freshmen Core Classes only.
-Elective and Spanish classes always (70 or higher) in each final grade to be eligible for promotion to the next grade.
+9th grade only: (67) or higher for freshman Core Classes only.
+Electives and Spanish classes require (70 or higher) in each final grade to be eligible for promotion to the next grade.

-Event 1 Value Event 2 Value Event 3 Value 1 st Quarter 16% of total 2 nd Quarter 16% of total Mid-Term 8% of total Performance grade Performance grade Examination grade Event 4 Value Event 5 Value Event 6 Value 3 rd Quarter 20% of total 4 th Quarter 25% of total Final Exam 15% of total Performance grade Performance grade grade
+Event 1 Value Event 2 Value Event 3 Value 2nd Quarter 16% of total 1st Quarter 16% of total 8% of total Mid-Term Performance grade Performance grade Examination grade Event 4 Value Event 5 Value Event 6 Value grade

+25% of total

+Final Exam

+15% of total

+grade